-Each student enrolled in an Adult Healthcare program is required to have professional liability insurance coverage.
+Each student enrolled in an adult healthcare program is required to have professional liability insurance coverage.
 The college must have a policy in effect on each student before that individual is allowed to participate in lab/clinical experiences.
-The college will apply for and utilize student fees to pay the premium for student liability insurance.
-Upon request, the Adult Healthcare Coordinator can obtain a copy of this policy.
+The college will submit an application and use student fees to pay the premium for the AHC student liability insurance.
 This liability insurance covers students only for assigned lab/clinical experiences.
 This policy does NOT cover a student who is working for an employer or for gratuitous services.